-Disneyland Forever Fireworks is the current fireworks show offering.
-The last show is September 1st.
-Then starting on September 2nd you can see Halloween Screams in the sky.
+The brand new fireworks show Wondrous Journeys for the Disney100 celebration takes place every night with projections and adds fireworks on the weekends.
+This show will end on August 31, 2023 due to Halloween time which starts September 1st!
+Then the show switches to Halloween Screams!
 There’s always a scheduled show it just depends on the time of year what you can expect to see.
-Usually Jan through August is the normal scheduled Mickey’s Mix Magic show.
 On the 4th of July they add an extra patriotic portion too.
 Then in the fall September through October 31st they have Halloween Screams with fireworks on the weekend.
 During the week with projections only.
 Then Disney finishes the year November and December with the holiday fireworks show and snowfall.
-This year in between Halloween and Christmas they will most likely show Mickey’s Mix Magic.
-Basically when there’s not a holiday themed show it’s Mickey’s Mix Magic.

 Fireworks viewing tips and locations at Disneyland